FulufheloNetshiombo/Car-Sales-Analysis/README.md

 ## 📌 Overview

 This case study explores a comprehensive analysis of a car sales dataset.
-The goal was to clean the data, engineer new features, categorize vehicle performance, and uncover insights that help identify best-performing models, pricing trends, and profit behaviors.
+The goal was to clean the data, categorize vehicle performance, and uncover insights that help identify best-performing models, pricing trends, and profit behaviors.

 ---